dobham/appel/README.md

 # appel
-Anthony and I prepare and make a nice school annoucement system for PCSS
+Anthony and I prepare and make a nice school annoucement system for PCSS (NOT APHEL) (UNOFFICIAL PROJECT)